huyejia/compact-contracts/README.md

-# OpenZeppelin Contracts for Midnight
+# OpenZeppelin Contracts for Compact

 **A library for secure smart contract development** written in Compact for [Midnight](https://midnight.network/).